-Brooklyn Bridge Park, nestled on the shore of the East River across from lower Manhattan, is Brooklyn's newest large public park.
-And, it's spectacular, with a huge vista of New York Harbor, the Brooklyn and Manhattan Bridges, lower Manhattan, boat traffic on the East River, and of course, views of the Statue of Liberty.
+Brooklyn Bridge Park, nestled on the shore of the East River across from lower Manhattan has spectacular views, with a huge vista of New York Harbor, the Brooklyn and Manhattan Bridges, lower Manhattan, boat traffic on the East River, and of course, views of the Statue of Liberty.

 And there's more: Brooklyn Bridge Park is a cultural and sports venue, with a lively calendar of concerts, summer outdoor movies, outdoor exercise classes, chess instruction, kayaking and more.